-The final exam must be written and completed within the scheduled class time.
+The final exam must be written and completed on Wednesday September 30th from 1 - 4pm.
 A two-page formula sheet may be used during the exam.
 If you are unable to write the final exam because of illness, you must provide a doctor's note to be allowed to write at a different time.
 The exam must be written within a week of your return.

-EVALUATION
+EVALUATION: